 But in reality, the merchant is paying twice for these conversions.
 Not only are they paying out unnecessary affiliate commissions, but they are also paying in the form of increased bids for their branded keywords.
 They have to pay more just to maintain the top spot on keywords that include their own trademarked terms, or else sacrifice that traffic to the affiliate sites.
 Needless to say, this can have a huge negative impact on the ROI of a campaign that should be extremely profitable.

 For companies that use last-in attribution, this sort of action can have the further effect of distorting the performance of the PPC and affiliate channels.
-Affiliate will receive full credit for a conversion it really didn’t do anything to earn and the PPC will be undervalued, as it would otherwise have gotten that conversion.
+The affiliate will receive full credit for a conversion it really didn’t do anything to earn and the PPC will be undervalued, as it would otherwise have gotten that conversion.

 A well-managed affiliate program will set out terms and conditions about how affiliates can use the brand’s trademarked names and phrases.
 Merchants that don’t want affiliates bidding on these terms can prevent it through their affiliate programs.
 Active program management will monitor affiliates on a daily basis and prevent any violation of the terms and conditions.